mpwillia/pyflow/README.md

 ## Fork Modification - Verbose Argument

-Added a `verbose` argument to the `coarse2fine_flow` function that allows the user to enable/disable any stdout output from the function.
+Added a `verbose` argument to the `coarse2fine_flow` function that allows the user to enable/disable any non-error related output from the function.
 It defaults to **False**.

 Setup and usage of the library is identical to the original wrapper.